ward/run/_posts/2017-05-14-12-urenloop-and-plantentuinjogging.md

 We still went out there to just give it a try.
 I have a feeling if it were not for me though, she might have skipped it altogether.
-As it is, we arrived there around 12:15 for a 13:00 race start, quickly went through the motions of getting ready and did a short warm up.
+As it is, we arrived there around 12:15 for a 13:00 race start, quickly went through the motions of getting ready, and did a short warm up.
 We lined up near the startline.
-I wanted to be on the startline, but the girlfriend did not care as much.
-There were some kids in front of us that would start with a sprint and then die anyway.
+I wanted to be *on* the startline, but the girlfriend did not care as much.
+There were some kids in front of us.
+Kids are OK, they generally start with a sprint, clearing them out of your way, and then die anyway.
 Soon after three old ladies also went to stand there.
 I have no clue what they thought they were doing there, but I could not squeeze past them without feeling rude too.

 As soon as the start signal was given, the girlfriend squeezed next to them on the left.
 I got stuck immediately as the three ladies started some slow